 Using a synthetic wig can spare you a lot of frustration!

 There is also a more diverse variety of colors to choose from when buying synthetic wigs.
-Natural wigs often only come in realistic hair colors like blonde, brown, and black.
+Human hair wigs often only come in realistic hair colors like blonde, brown, and black.
 While some natural wigs can be dyed, it is recommended that you don’t do this, as you can damage the hair.

 Trying to get specific colors for certain characters can be tricky.
 Synthetic wigs tend to be more cost-effective too.
 Seeing as most cosplayers do many role plays, they often need plenty of wigs to suit each character’s look.

 Furthermore, synthetic wigs keep their original shape and style even after you wash them.
 So the same wig can be used multiple times for different events.